Annapurna Circuit Trek Nepal Travel Guide

 Choose from lodging transport, taxis, or ride-sharing apps.

 International land crossings are possible from India at Sunauli/Belhiya, Kakarbhitta, and Birgunj.
-Visa on arrival is available at these borders, similar to the airport process.
+Visa on arrival is available at these particular borders, similar to the airport process.

 Nepal currently has no train services relevant for reaching the Annapurna Circuit or for inter-city travel between Kathmandu and Pokhara.
 Train travel forms no part of the Annapurna Circuit itinerary.